Noisy Dogs

 The Officer will then telephone you and advise you of the outcome of the discussions with the dog owner.

-If the dog continues to bark and causes you further disturbances you must produce a written log of the barking
+However, if the dog continues to bark and causes you further disturbances you must produce a written log of the barking episodes to give an Officer the legal means to investigate the matter further.

-Officers will not re-visit any barking complaint unless the complainant has kept a "Barking Log".
-It is absolutely mandatory that the complainant keep detailed, accurate and factual notes of the barking.
+It is expected and required that the complainant keep detailed, accurate and factual notes of the barking/noise.

-The following types of information should be recorded:
+The following types of information should be recorded every day:

 1. DATE ( year / month / day )